 All personal trainers and group exercise instructors need continuing education, so partnering with professional organizations to offer these can help bring more people into your facility.
 You can talk to the personal trainers in your facility to see what topics they would benefit the most from and what professional organizations they are affiliated with.

+For example, the American Council on Exercise allows you to set up a workshop for your staff led by an ACE Master Trainer.
 This may not directly result in new memberships, but it can bring professionals in to see your facility.

 #9 – Start a Running Club

 This is an opportunity to partner with a local business to offer a weekly running club.
 Running stores, fitness apparel stores, or local bars/restaurants would be great partners.
-One option is to offer running club free to members and charge a nominal fee ($5) for non-members.
+One option is to offer a running club free to members and charge a nominal fee ($5) for non-members.

 The partner businesses could offer giveaways, prizes, discounted food or drinks, or other goodies for participating.
 You could also offer a bigger incentive for participants who complete a certain number of weekly runs, like a t-shirt or free appetizer for those who complete six weekly runs.
 This is a win-win for everyone involved.